ananta111/tuliphello/README.md

 * Infiniband Topology Import Routes:
  * This plugin imports the file ibdiagnet2.fdbs created by 'ibdiagnet -r' command.
 Currently, it fills out the ibRoutesOutbound field with number of routes outbound on a given cable (directional edge).

-Special thanks for Patrick Mary for his help with this project.
+Special thanks to Patrick Mary for his help with this project.